 I will soon take it bushwalking in the Grampians in Victoria, Australia when I make it out there and use it in conjunction with taps and freshwater sources.
 The GRAYL and my She Wee will make me the envy of ALL of my friends.
 I believe so, at least.

-In any case, I won’t be travelling overseas again without it.
+I won’t be travelling overseas again without it.

 Check out the GRAYL Ultralight Water Bottle here (I’m partial to the orange bottle, myself).
 If you want to find a place near you which stocks the GRAYL, use their website’s store locator.

 How to Have an Eco-Friendly Period Whilst Travelling

 How to Travel Responsibly Without Blowing Your Money